cloud-ark/kubeplus/README.md

-## KubePlus - Kubernetes SaaS Operator to deliver Helm charts as-a-service
+## KubePlus - Kubernetes Operator to create Multi-instance SaaS from Helm charts

 KubePlus is a turn-key solution to transform any containerized application into a SaaS.
 It takes an application Helm chart and delivers it as-a-service by automating multi-tenancy management and day2 operations such as monitoring, troubleshooting and application upgrades.
-KubePlus consists of a CRD that enables creating new Kubernetes APIs (CRDs) to realize such services.
-The new CRDs enable creation of a Helm release per tenant with tenant level isolation, monitoring and consumption tracking.

 <p align="center">
 <img src="./docs/application-stacks-1.png" width="700" height="150" class="center">